-KOSU and StateImpact Oklahoma currently have two professional full-time and one part-time opening:
+KOSU and StateImpact Oklahoma currently have one professional full-time and one part-time opening:

 KOSU seeks an organized, detail-oriented numbers wizard to help with donor services, financial data, and general office duties.

 The part-time financial assistant will prepare and maintain monthly reports and reconciliations, input data into an accounting system, generate and maintain accounting spreadsheets, and assist in preparation of financial records for annual audit.

 KOSU is a donor-centered organization.
 The successful candidate may be asked to participate in fundraising activities that could include providing documentation for donors or foundations that provide the station money.

 - At least one year of related experience;

 - Hands-on experience with spreadsheets and proprietary software;